 In my role as a coach, I have the unique opportunity to understand workplace issues from multiple perspectives.
-I help executives develop clear messaging and thoughtful plans for the future, and I work with new college grads as they navigate what exactly it means to have a 9-5.
+I help executives develop clear messaging and thoughtful plans for the future.
+I work with new college grads as they navigate what exactly it means to have a 9-5.
+From CEO’s to those in their first job, I help people get to where they want to go.

-One of the issues that seems to creep up over and over is the idea of making people feel cared about.
+One of the issues that comes up over and over is the idea of making people feel cared about.
 Higher-ups want to retain talent, and people on lower rungs of the career ladder want to feel like they matter.
-However, I’ve seen some really funky ways of investing in employees that don’t always land well.
+However, I’ve seen some really funky ways to invest in employees that don’t always land well.

 I’m constantly thinking about how to incorporate humanity into all aspects of the workplace, so the concept of investing in employees and promoting well-being is often at the top of my mind.
 The New England Journal of Medicine breaks down this issue nicely when it comes to healthcare, though the lessons can be translated to almost any profession.